jeanphilippe-mh/Okuru/README.md

 **NO_SSL**: if you are not using SSL/HTTPS.
 This will affect the URL that are generated.

 **REDIS_HOST**: this should be set by Redis, but you can override it if you want.
-Defaults to "localhost"
+Defaults to "localhost".

-**REDIS_PORT**: is the port redis is serving on, defaults to 6379
+**REDIS_PORT**: is the port redis is serving on, defaults to 6379.

 **REDIS_DB**: is the database that you want to use on this redis server.
-Defaults to db 0
+Defaults to db 0.

-**REDIS_PREFIX**: (optional, defaults to "okuru_") prefix used on redis keys to prevent collisions with other potential clients
+**REDIS_PREFIX**: (optional, defaults to "okuru_") prefix used on redis keys to prevent collisions with other potential clients.

 **REDIS_URL**: (optional) will be used instead of REDIS_HOST, REDIS_PORT, and SNAPPASS_REDIS_DB to configure the Redis client object.
 For example: redis://username:password@localhost:6379/0

-**OKURU_APP_PORT**: (optional) the port on which the app will run
+**OKURU_APP_PORT**: (optional) the port on which the app will run.

 **OKURU_TOKEN_SEPARATOR**: The token that will separate the keys in the URL.
 You might not need to change this.
-It defaults to "~"
+It defaults to "~".

 **OKURU_DISCLAIMER**: If you want/need to display a disclaimer at the bottom of the page, add this.
 This can be html but need to be inline in this file.
-If you want only text, use \n to add breakline
+If you want only text, use \n to add breakline.

 **OKURU_COPYRIGHT**: If you want/need to display a copyright at the bottom of the page, add this.
 This can be html but need to be inline in this file.

 **OKURU_LOGO**: If you want to use a logo, put it in public/images/ and provide the relative path of the logo to this point.
-The height is arbitrary set to 45px height
+The height is arbitrary set to 45px height.

 **OKURU_APP_NAME**: The name of the application.

 **OKURU_FILE_FOLDER**: The folder that will be used to store the uploaded files.
 It can be a relative or an absolute path.
-It defaults to **data/**
+It defaults to **data/**.

 ## Credits